-- Is able to carry out their normal assigned duties without compromise to the safety of themselves or others; - Is able to escape the platform or helicopter in event of an emergency; - Is able to take part in offshore survival training.
+- Is able to escape the platform or helicopter in event of an emergency; - Is able to take part in offshore survival training.

 Conditions of the ear nose and throat can impact on an individual's ability to perform safely in a working environment.
 The functional impact on the individual's ability to hear and communicate as well as any impact on balance must be assessed, in addition to considering any underlying pathological process.